-David “Davy” Crockett (1853?-1876) – A gunman and outlaw, Crockett was the nephew of the more famous Davy Crockett of Alamo fame.
-A native of Tennessee, he made his way to Texas where he soon wound up in prison.
+David “Davy” Crockett was a gunman, outlaw, and the nephew of the more famous Davy Crockett of Alamo fame.
+A native of Tennessee, he made his way to Texas where he would soon end up in prison.
 However, he escaped in 1872 and made his way to the Cimarron, New Mexico area where he worked on a ranch.

 There, he endeared himself to the likes of Clay Allison, as both men were from Tennessee and shared a dislike of the black troopers stationed at Fort Union.
 During this time, Cimarron was a wild town and in the midst of the Colfax County War.